dipeshm01/NederlandseTaal/003-verb.md

   >
   >> Pay attention!
 We cannot use the changing rooms of the Sports Park.
 The changing rooms are being renovated.
 So you have to put on your sports clothes at home.

+- afgesproken - agreed
+    > We then agreed on a date for an activity for the entire neighborhood.
+    > We hebben toen een datum afgesproken voor een activiteit voor de hele buurt.

 - afmaken - finish
     > Ik moet mijn werk afmaken
     >> I have to finish my job